wazuh/wazuh-documentation/source/deploying-with-ansible/roles/wazuh-filebeat.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Filebeat can be used in conjunction with Wazuh Manager to send events and alerts to Elasticsearch.
+  :description: Filebeat is used in conjunction with Wazuh Manager to send events and alerts to Elasticsearch.
 Learn how to customize the installation here.

 .. _ansible-wazuh-filebeat: